Dabolus/portfolio-cartridge/README.md

 Of course!
 I implemented it for fun and I shared it to inspire other people.
 Code is covered by the MIT license, you can find the full text [here](LICENSE).

+## Who made the OST?

+The music you can hear on the main menu was composed by [TipTopTomCat](https://tiptoptomcat.itch.io/).
+I plan to add my own music in the future, but creating music with a sequencer is not that easy (so support the original author!) and I still need to learn how to use it properly.
+I will replace the music with my own as soon as I'm able to sequence a song that doesn't sound like a cat walking on a keyboard.